2023 Dates (campers can only attend one week)

-LCSC is made possible through a partnership between the Ferguson-Florissant School District, Audubon Center at Riverlands, Gateway Arch National Park, US Fish & Wildlife Center, and US Army Corps of Engineers.
+LCSC is made possible through a partnership between the Ferguson-Florissant School District, Audubon Center at Riverlands, National Park Service, US Fish & Wildlife Center, and US Army Corps of Engineers.
 We are grateful for the support of funders including the Stupp Foundation, Boeing, Project Clear, Phillips 66, Emerson, and other private donors.